-The sprawling grounds encompassing Indian Creek Elementary, Intermediate, Middle and Senior High School in the town of Trafalgar in southern Indiana are in direct view of motorists southbound on State Road 135 when the road reaches its junction with SR 252, a T-intersection.
+The sprawling grounds encompassing Indian Creek Elementary, Intermediate, Middle and Senior High Schools in the town of Trafalgar in southern Indiana are in direct view of motorists southbound on State Road 135 when the road reaches its junction with SR 252, a T-intersection.

 The N-H-J grounds are large enough to include all the necessary facilities for a school system’s sports teams, including a football field surrounded by a running track.
 There also are baseball and softball diamonds, tennis courts and several practice fields, as well as plenty of parking spaces.